 Computer usage including application software, operating systems, Internet, development concepts and ethics.
 Explores the appropriate role of IT in an organization.
-The lab portion of the class covers wordprocessing, spreadsheet, database, and the creation of web pages.
-Prerequisites: familiarity with wordprocessing, keyboarding skills 20 wpm, and math placement exam score of M1 or better or MATH107 or higher.
-Fall, Spring
+The lab portion of the class covers presentations, wordprocessing, spreadsheets, database, and the creation of web pages.
+Recommended math placement exam score of M0 or better, or MATH107 or higher.
+Prerequisites: familiarity with wordprocessing and keyboarding skills of 20 wpm.
+Credit for this class cannot be obtained by CLEP test.
+Fall, Spring, Summer

-INFS 215
+INFS 215 (3)